Forex Trading - A Beginner's Guide

 Forex trading platforms like MetaTrader 4 and MetaTrader 5 come with pre-installed technical indicators, allowing you to analyse the ongoing trends and any chances of price reversals.
 Based on these indicators, you can create forex trading strategies.

 These platforms also allow you to use a combination of both fundamental and technical analysis.
 While fundamental analysis, through financial news alerts, allows traders to gauge the interest rate and inflation outlook for both currencies in a pair, technical indicators and charts provide insight into trends and ranges within the price history.
 Chart patterns can provide clues regarding how prices might move within the patterns and where they are likely to go after a break-out.

-Forex Trading - FAQ
+Forex Trading - FAQs

 This depends on a number of factors including the currency you wish to trade, any time constraints and trading strategies.
 It is important to note that the forex market is most active when major trading sessions overlap.

-is the world's most popular trading platform.
+MetaTrader 4 is the world's most popular trading platform.
 Specifically designed for forex trading, it has an array of features and tools that help provide an exceptional trading experience.
 Those who are looking for a more elaborate platform can consider MetaTrader 5.
 Read Top Forex Trading Platforms to help decide which is best for you.

 Algorithmic trading is trading based on an algorithm or set of computer programs that include a specific set of rules to execute market orders such as stop-loss orders.
 Expert Advisors (EAs) and copy trading software such as AutoTrade are examples of algorithmic trading.